 I use the recipe from the Every Day Cookbook (First Edition) for the TM31 – but I personally find the recipe quite “wordy” and very confusing for beginner yoghurt makers (I’m saying this from personal experience!)

-I really do hope this helps those of you that have had trouble – to give it another go or if you have never made it … once you have success you will never need to buy it ever again!
+So this is my translation on that recipe.
+I really do hope this helps those of you that have had trouble or those that have never made it.
+Once you have success you will never need to buy it again!

 Ingredients